Reviews You Can Rely On

 Conclusion

-Many of these jackets work at their best with a comprehensive cold weather layering system: Starting off with cozy long underwear, and finishing with a hardshell jacket and a pair of the best gloves can help you get the most out of your synthetic warmth without asking too much in inclement weather.
+Many of these jackets work at their best with a comprehensive cold weather layering system: Starting off with cozy long underwear, and finishing with a hardshell jacket and a pair of gloves can help you get the most out of your synthetic warmth without asking too much in inclement weather.
 A synthetically insulated jacket offers many advantages, like staying warm when wet and spending less money compared to down jackets.
 We hope our unbiased review process and intensive testing will help you determine which insulated jacket is precisely the right one for your lifestyle and budget.

 Kaylee Walden, Maggie Nichols and Amber King